ahu-services/ansible-collection-censhare/censhare/roles/censhare_keycloak/README.md

 # censhare Keycloak Ansible Role

+> [!WARNING]
+> This role uses default credentials for demonstration and testing purposes. **For production environments, you must override these defaults.** Relying on the default credentials poses a significant security risk.
+Please refer to the "Role Variables" section to identify and change all default passwords and secrets.

 This Ansible role installs and configures Keycloak as the authentication service for censhare Systems.
 It includes configuration for managing realms, clients, users, and SMTP settings.

 ## Requirements